 Econometrics is a branch of economics and deals with the quantitative analysis of economic relationships using mathematical-statistical methods.
 These methods are used in many areas of economic research and are the basis for empirical applications in prominent disciplines such as labor and financial market economics.
 The application of econometric methods gains increasing significance as a key to decision support for corporations, governments, financial institutions, and other organizations.

-Prerequisite for the Master’s program is proof of a Bachelor’s degree in statistics, economics, mathematics, or a comparable field with a total of at least 180 ECTS credits.
-The Bachelor's degree must have been achieved with at least a final grade of “2.7”.
-In addition, at least 15 ECTS credits each are required in the areas of economics and mathematics / statistics.
-Stipulations to compensate for incomplete prerequisites can be requested.
+Prerequisite for the Master’s degree program is proof of a Bachelor’s degree in statistics, economics, mathematics, or a comparable field with a total of at least 180 ECTS credits.
+The Bachelor’s degree must have been achieved with at least a final grade of “2.7”.
+In addition, at least 15 ECTS credits are required in the area of economics and at least 25 ECTS credits are required in the area of mathematics, statistics, econometrics and empirical economic research.
+Moreover, an average grade of at least 3.0 must have been achieved in the modules corresponding to the area of mathematics, statistics, econometrics and empirical economic research.
+The examination board can request stipulations for incomplete prerequisites.

-English language skills of at least level B2 must be demonstrated, for example through a German Abitur certificate or an internationally recognized language certificate.
+Applicants must demonstrate English language skills of at least level B2 CEFR, for example through a German Abitur certificate or an internationally recognized language certificate.

-Applicants must submit an academic curriculum vitae in electronic form, with a maximum length of three pages.
-The Academic CV online form where you can fill in a questionnaire and download a PDF version can be found here to generate your Academic CV.
-Every applicant must moreover complete a self-assessment.
-However, this assessment is not a test that you can fail: we want applicants to assess and reflect their knowledge of statistics, economics, and econometrics so that you can form an opinion on whether the program is right for you and if specific pre-courses can be taken, if necessary.
-The self-assessment can be downloaded here.
-Please click here to submit your self-assessment.
-You also find all this information also on the website of the faculty and on our program website
+Applicants must submit an academic curriculum vitae in electronic form with a maximum length of three pages.
+During the application period, applicants can fill in the questionnaire in our online form and download it as a PDF file to generate an academic CV.
+Moreover, every applicant has to complete a self-assessment.
+This assessment is not a test that can be failed: The aim is for the applicants to assess and reflect on their knowledge of statistics, economics, and econometrics.
+Based on the results, the applicants can decide whether the Master’s degree program Econometrics is right for them and if they should take specific preliminary courses.

 Graduates are well prepared for careers in econometrics, empirical economic research, evidence-based policy consulting, or operations research.
 It is also possible to pursue a doctoral degree in econometrics or a related discipline.
 Students interested in research can prepare themselves optimally during the Master's degree by developing their theoretical-analytical skills with a focus on individually interesting economic research questions and applications.